-The Guitar Family of musical instruments
+The Guitar Family

 Plucked string instruments are a type of string instrument that are played by, you guessed it, plucking strings.
 Plucking is a way of pulling and releasing the string, much like flipping through files in a drawer.
 Plucks and strums causes the strings to vibrate.
 Plucking can be done with either a finger or a pick.

 Everyone knows what a guitar is, but do you why the guitar is so special?

 You may enjoy playing acoustic guitar if you enjoy listening to classical, folk, country, or pop music.

 In jazz ensembles, the guitar is part of the rhythm section and is occasionally played as a solo instrument.

 Best age to start: 5 and up

 Your parents are always letting you to get off your electronics, but how can they argue with you when you’re practicing your electric guitar!